-A student who arrives to school at or after 8:15 AM, (fifteen (15) minutes or more) will receive a tardy attendance mark.
-Tardy students are required to sign the tardy log and will be provided a tardy slip from the school office.
+A Lower School student who arrives to school at or after 8:00 AM (fifteen (15) minutes or more) will receive a tardy attendance mark.
+An Upper School student who arrives to school at or after 8:15 AM, will receive a tardy attendance mark.
+Tardy students are required to sign the tardy log and will be provided a tardy slip'' from the school office.
 Tardy slips will be used as a health and safety measure so that teachers are aware that students have checked in with the office prior to arriving in their classroom.